Jason-Hargrove/100-days-of-code/README.md

 **Today's Progress** Find Closest Value in a BST.
 Haven't go it to work yet.
 Solving recursively.

 **Thoughts:** I went over my allotted time today.
 I'll pick it back up in the morning.
-Nope, it's not working right - not working at all. lol I've spent the last 20 minutes troubleshooting.
+Nope, it's not working right - not working at all.

 **Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)